Trump ally Kristi Noem wins in South Dakota, Montana midterm primary a tight race | Politics

 The poll also showed the Democratic Party and the Republican Party were neck-and-neck in voter preferences ahead of the November congressional elections.
 Thirty-nine percent said they would vote for a Democrat compared to 37% picking a Republican.
 The difference was well within the poll's 4 percentage point credibility interval.
 Voters in New Jersey, Iowa, Mississippi and New Mexico also cast ballots on Tuesday in nominating contests that will set the competitive field for Nov.
 8's elections.

-In Montana, with about half of the expected vote counted, Zinke and Al Olszewski, a former Montana state senator, each held 40% of the vote, according to Edison Research.
+In Montana, with about two-thirds of the expected vote counted, Zinke held 41.5 percent of the vote and Al Olszewski, a former Montana state senator, had 39.3%, according to Edison Research.
+The race was too close to call.
 Zinke's primary came months after an inspector general report accused him of using his position as head of the Interior Department to advance a development project in his hometown and lying to an ethics investigator.
 He has denied wrongdoing.

 South Dakota's Noem beat former state House speaker Steven Haugaard 77% to 23%.
 Noem has been mentioned as a possible vice presidential running-mate if Trump seeks election again in 2024 or as a White House candidate in her own right if he does not.